 An optional forward Mediterranean sunshade provides shade over the forward lounge.
-To use, install the four support poles into the base receptacles attached to the bowrail.
-The buckles can be adjusted to pull the fabric tight.
+To use, install the support poles into the base receptacles.
+Attach the aft end of the shade to the fittings located on the forward corner edges of the hardtop.
+The support poles can be stored in the soft storage areas directly above the hull side windows.

-Do not operate the boat with the sunshade deployed as it can impair visibility from the helm.
+Do not operate the boat with the sunshade deployed as it can impair visibility.